-Overall, is compact enough to take in your camera case, convenient in that it can fit on the shoe mount, and a perfect option for taking with you on-the-go or shooting late into the evening.
+Overall, the Neewer CN-216 is compact enough to take in your camera case, convenient in that it can fit on the shoe mount, and a perfect option for taking with you on-the-go or shooting late into the evening.
 The LED bulbs have a life span of up to 50,000 hours.
-For these reasons, the CN-216 makes the cut for our the Neewer CN-216cheap audio video YouTube setup.
+For these reasons, the CN-216 makes the cut for our cheap audio video YouTube setup.

 If you're using the shoe mount for a shotgun microphone for YouTube, you might have to choose another lighting option here.
 Alternatively, you can use a different audio source as well.